mviereck/x11docker/README.md

  - Drop options one by one in this order: `--privileged` `--security-opt apparmor=unconfined` `--security-opt seccomp=unconfined` `--cap-add ALL`
    `--share /run/udev/data:ro` `--network=host` `--ipc=host` `--cap-default`.
    Only leave options that are needed to keep the setup working.
  - Option `--cap-default` might already be enough.
-It allows default container capabilities as docker|podman|nerdctl would do on themself.
+It allows default container capabilities as docker|podman would do on themself.
    - You can just stop debugging and reducing here if you like to.
    - You can try to reduce `--cap-default`.
 Partially remove additional options to find out which one(s) are needed:
      - First try `x11docker --newprivileges -- IMAGENAME`